 - 10 g powdered malt

 - 150 g flour

-The first dough is technically known as a biga.
-Mix all the ingredients together well without kneading too much.
+The first dough is technically known as biga.
+Mix all the ingredients well together without kneading too much.
 Leave to relax for at least 18 hours at a temperature of 12°C. One of the secrets of getting the bread to rise properly is controlling the temperature of the dough.

 Prepare the second dough by diluting the biga with water.
 Add salt and the malt.
 Knead for one minute then add the remaining flour.

 If using a mixer, mix for 10 minutes at the first speed, and then for 5 minutes at the second speed.
 If you are kneading the dough by hand, knead it for at least 20 minutes.

 Cover it and leave it to rest for 5 minutes, then give the dough another few turns and leave to rest for another 10-15 minutes.
 At this stage, the dough should be at a temperature of 21-22°C and smooth and shiny in appearance.